ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/oscillating_plate.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 310-313

-Change some settings of the "Force" data transfer, and increase the minimum iterations value in ``solutions_control`` from its default value of 1.
+Change a setting in the "Force" data transfer, and increase the minimum iterations value in ``solutions_control`` from its default value of 1.

 ..
-GENERATED FROM PYTHON SOURCE LINES 313-318
+GENERATED FROM PYTHON SOURCE LINES 313-317

 .. code-block:: default

     force_transfer.convergence_target = 0.001
-    force_transfer.ramping_option = "Linear"

     setup.solution_control.minimum_iterations = 2